ajmedeio/portfolio/content/journal/morning-musings-3.md

 I suppose I'm not a child anymore and it doesn't matter if my wife comes home early or not.
 I can make my own food.
 I can make my own fun.

 I hate myself because I felt like the world abandoned me.
 I hate myself because I interpreted my pain as hatred against me.
 I hate myself because at a very young age
 I learned I was helpless.
 That I have no control over my father leaving to train soldiers.
-I believe that's where my sleeping all the time issues came from.
+This was the start of my sleeping issues.
+I would shut down and sleep as a coping mechanism.

 Fuck Dr Cardin...
 I told him there was something wrong with me...
 I told my doctor what I was supposed to say - I fall asleep all the time and I can't control it.
 Please help me.
-It's almost funny that people appreciate doctors.
-I've been to a dozen or more specialists, not a single one could help me.
+I really don't like doctors...
+I've been to a dozen or more specialists, not a single one helped me.
 I went to a therapist and they knew rather immediately what was wrong.
 A woman who didn't go to med school or cut open cadavers read a paragraph I wrote about my life and knew I needed to talk.
 God, I just hate our systems so much sometimes.
 All that said, I'm sure he's a decent doctor, but he really left me behind.
 Why didn't he know my life, why didn't he know I needed a therapist... he was my pediatrician.
 He was supposed to help me.
 He was supposed to help me heal.
 He dismissed my complaints.
 He dismissed me.
 Do I hate doctors because of him or the other dozen...

-Damn...
+In any case, I need to keep exploring this space.
+Observe the loneliness, don't pick at it.
+Observe, don't pick.
+Observe, don't pick.
+No touch, just watch.
+No touch, just watch.
+No touch, just watch.

 Sincerely,\
 Alex